1kvsn/devathon/README.md

 * Homepage shows the list of products for sale.
 * When clicked on the product, it opens up in a Product Editor.
-* User can add text info and upload more images.
+* User can add text info and upload more images by selecting images from file explorer.
 * Upto 8 images can be saved.
 Accepted image formats: jpg, png, jpeg and gif.
 * Image validation.
 An alert will appear in the window when tried to upload incompatible images or other file types.
+* Add more variations with custom name and values.
 * Click on `==>` icon to submit the changes and save it in Redux store.

 ## Features yet to implement

-* Tile expansion effect on homepage.
-* Add more variations.
+* When product tile is clicked, the expansion should occur within viewport.
+* Drag n Drop feature needs to be fixed.

 ## Available Scripts